AshishKumar05/Top-News/README.md

 Top News - A Modern News App

 ✔ Fetches top news headlines
-✔ Displays news details with images & descriptions
-✔ Implements loading states & error states
+✔ Displays news details with Images, Author, publish date, title, descriptions and content ✔ Implements loading states & error states
 ✔ Showing progress bar while fetching the data

+Note: Like and comment api endpoints were not correct so could use in details screen.

 Building the Sample App